Meta-nilpotent knot invariants and symplectic automorphism groups of free nilpotent groups: Proofs of Propositions and

 \subsection{Acknowledgments}

 The author sincerely expresses his gratitude to Tetsuya Ito, Yuta Nozaki, Takuya Sakasai and Takao Satoh for giving him valuable comments.
-The work was partially supported by JSPS KAKENHI, Grant Number 00646903.
+He is sincerely thankful to the referee for the thorough reading of the manuscript and for providing many insightful comments and helpful suggestions.

 1pc

 Department of Mathematics, Tokyo Institute of Technology 2-12-1 Ookayama, Meguro-ku Tokyo 152-8551 Japan